 Right of Protest

-The Purchasing Manager, or appointed designee, will accept written protests regarding the solicitation of any goods, services or commodities with a dollar value of $25,000 or less within five (5) business days of a bid opening.
-For purchases over $25,000, a Notice of Intent to Award will be posted on the Internet at www.publicpurchase.com.
+The Procurement Manager will accept written protests regarding the solicitation of any goods or services with a dollar value of $50,000 or less within five (5) business days of a bid opening.
+For purchases over $50,000, a Notice of Intent to Award will be posted on the Internet at www.publicpurchase.com.
 Any bid protest must be filed within five (5) business days of the date of posting of the Notice.
 Neither the City, nor Public Purchase shall be responsible for directly notifying bidders of the Notice of Intent to Award.

-Protests must be received in the office of the Purchasing Manager and must contain the following information:
+Protests must be received in the office of the Procurement Manager and must contain the following information:

 - Company name, address, phone number and signature of the authorized representative;